mayshukl/docker/README.md

 kubernetes , swarn

 #### Images
+- can be defined as app binaries, its dependencies and its metadata
-This is layred structure of changes.
+- This is layred structure of changes.

 #### Continers
 This is running image with one R/W lyre